Update: The sale is over but there are still many reason to stock up on grapes.

 Are you familiar with the Great Grape Escape?
 It’s a favorite in my house.
 You simply wash, dry and freeze grapes, then eat them or if you are super hot, roll them around your temples and over the back of your neck.
 Of course, you can always pretend you are a child and stuff one into your belly button for an immediate cooling effect!
 Here are more cooling grape ideas.

-- Make grape popsicles (great with smashed fresh grapes and grape juice)
+Make grape ice pops (great with smashed fresh grapes and grape juice)

 Grapes grow in gorgeous clusters.
 Depending on their use, they are classified as either wine grapes (small, sweet and decorative-looking) or table grapes (what we are used to buying to eat out of hand).
 Within these two classes, there are several varieties and colors including red, green and purple grapes.
 My personal favorite is the Concord variety, a deep purple grape commonly used to make juice.